EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 From July 1, 2026, the EU will introduce a temporary €3 customs duty on low-value B2C parcels imported from non-EU countries and valued under €150.
 This replaces the existing duty exemption for parcels below that threshold.

 The duty operates separately from VAT, which continues to be collected through IOSS for eligible consignments.
 Current policy language indicates the seller or shipper is responsible for payment.
 Retailers should collect the duty at checkout.
 If collection systems are not in place, carriers or brokers may advance the duty and bill it back after clearance.
-Commercial contracts and incoterms, DDP versus DAP in particular, will shape who bears the cost operationally.
+Commercial contracts and incoterms, especially DDP versus DAP, will shape who bears the cost operationally.

 The €3 duty is described as temporary and is expected to remain in place until the EU Customs Data Hub becomes operational, currently anticipated around 2028, at which point standard EU tariff rates are expected to replace the flat fee.
 Systems built now should anticipate further evolution.

-In addition to the EU-wide €3 customs duty, several member states have introduced or announced their own national handling fees.
-These are legally distinct from the EU customs duty and stack on top of it.
-Some are already in effect.
+In addition to the EU-wide €3 customs duty, some member states have introduced their own national handling fees.
+These are legally distinct from the EU customs duty and may stack on top of it.

 The distinction between clearance-based fees and destination-based fees matters for routing strategy.
-A parcel cleared through French customs but delivered to a Belgian consumer triggers the French fee.
-Romania's fee follows the consumer's location regardless of where the parcel enters the EU.
+A parcel cleared through one market may trigger fees based on the clearance point, while another market may assess charges based on destination logic.
 Retailers using multi-entry routing need to account for this by destination market, not just by carrier or entry point.

-France and Romania are not future exposure.
-They are current exposure.
+These national fees create current exposure, not just future exposure.
 Retailers already shipping to those markets should be modeling those costs today.

 July 1 is not the finish line.
-Retailers building checkout and compliance systems now should anticipate this second fee rather than treat the July deadline as the end of the implementation cycle.
-Systems should be designed to accommodate additional fee logic without requiring full rebuilds.
+Retailers building checkout and compliance systems now should anticipate additional fee logic rather than treat the July deadline as the end of the implementation cycle.

-The defining characteristic of this transition is incomplete implementation guidance at the national level.
+The defining characteristic of this transition is incomplete implementation guidance at both EU and national levels.
 The EU-wide fee is confirmed, but member-state operationalization continues to vary.
-Final implementation details are expected to emerge in May and June 2026, compressing the window between clarity and deadline.
+Final implementation details are expected to continue emerging through 2026, compressing the window between clarity and deadline.

 Retailers who wait for final guidance before beginning checkout and systems work will not have enough time to test properly.
 Building flexible systems now that can accommodate multiple fee logic outcomes costs more than waiting, but it significantly reduces the risk of entering July unprepared.